nanograv/PINT/docs/examples/paper_validation_example.md

 # Validation Example for PINT paper

-## A comparison between PINT result and Tempo/Tempo2 result
-### This example is presented in the PINT paper.
+A comparison between PINT result and Tempo/Tempo2 result.
+This example is presented in the PINT paper.
 But it can be used for other datasets.

-### Requirement
+* Requirement
   * Data set: NANOGrav 11-year data J1600-3053
   * TEMPO and its python utils tempo_utils.
 Download from https://github.com/demorest/tempo_utils
   * TEMPO2 and its python utils tempo2_utils.
 Download from https://github.com/demorest/tempo_utils
   * TEMPO2 general2 plugins.